davidinfosec/sp.py/readme.md

 ## Interacting with the Program:

-You can interact with the program in two ways:
+You can interact with the program in a few ways:

 1. Enter Artist and Track Name: Type the artist and track name in the format `Artist,TrackName` and press Enter.
 The program will search for the YouTube link associated with that track.